Daohub-io/cap9/docs/Whitepaper.md

 # Beaker Whitepaper

 ## Abstract

-Small summary of the contents of the whitepaper
+*Small summary of the contents of the whitepaper.*

 ## Introduction